 - Product-qualified leads are more likely to be active and engaged product users.
 They have already been exposed to the product and its value firsthand.

-- Product-led marketing leads to a higher quality customer base.
-Customers acquired through this type of marketing are more likely to be satisfied with the product and less likely to churn.
+- Product-led marketing leads to a higher-quality customer base.
+Users acquired through this type of marketing are more likely to be satisfied with the product and less likely to churn.

 - It helps create a virtuous cycle of growth for product-led growth companies.
-As customers become loyal users of the product, they also become advocates for your brand.
+As customers become loyal product users, they also advocate for your brand.
 They spread word-of-mouth about your product, leading to more customers signing up.
-This positive feedback loop can lead to sustained growth for product-led companies over time.
+This positive feedback loop can lead to sustained growth for product-led companies.

 Strengthened Brand Equity